jamarphi/pen_engine/README.md

     unsigned char* pixels = pen::PixelBuffer();

-The pixel buffer will return a nullptr if accessed directly for mobile builds, this is because the pixel buffer happens on the mobile side.
+The pixel buffer will return a nullptr if accessed directly for Android builds, this is because the pixel buffer happens on the mobile side.

 pen::PixelBufferWidth() and pen::PixelBufferHeight() are used since the texels on the screen are in a different space, this way all of the pixels can be covered properly.